DFE-Digital/get-help-with-tech/app/views/devices_guidance/support_and_maintenance.md

 Local authorities (LAs), academy trusts and schools will [own these devices](/devices/distributing-devices) and will need to support their users.

-The Department for Education’s delivery partner, XMA, will provide local admin passwords for Windows devices, so that you can reset the devices to add your own settings.
+The Department for Education's delivery partner, Computacenter, provides a [Support Portal](https://computacenterprod.service-now.com/dfe).
+If you're an authorised user, you can use it to access local admin and BIOS passwords if you want to reset Microsoft Windows devices to add your own settings.

-For support with 4G wireless routers, key contacts (the person that completed your device forecast), technical contacts can access [a support portal](https://computacenterprod.service-now.com/dfe).
+For support with 4G wireless routers, key contacts (the person that completed your device forecast) and technical contacts can access [a Support Portal](https://computacenterprod.service-now.com/dfe).
 If you ordered after August 2020 then anyone with a TechSource account can request this support.
 They can also share access with colleagues.

 ## Support for schools, young people and families